 Writing for Print and the Web

 I write about landscape design and horticulture with a focus on healthy landscape ecology.
-As former editor/guide for Lawns and Lawn Alternatives at About.com, one of the largest information portals on the Internet, I wrote about a wide variety of methods to improve green spaces around our homes and communities.
+As former editor/guide for Lawns and Lawn Alternatives at The Spruce (formerly About.com).
+I wrote about a wide variety of methods to improve the green spaces around our homes and communities.
 My "Green & Growing" column appears every two weeks in The Day community newspapers, which circulate throughout southeastern Connecticut and western Rhode Island.
 I am also the co-author of several books in the human resources field, and a published poet and essayist.
 Please visit my blog or articles page for the latest examples.